-- (a) The portfolio reconciliation obligation enters into force on 15 September 2013.
-For counterparties having to perform their portfolio reconciliation annually, should a reconciliation be made before 31 December 2013? - (b) What are the "key trade terms that identify each particular OTC derivative contract" for the purpose of the portfolio reconciliation requirements? - (c) Who is legally responsible for the portfolio reconciliation obligation where the trade take place with a calculation agent?
+- (a) modified The portfolio reconciliation obligation enters into force on 15 September 2013.
+For counterparties having to perform their portfolio reconciliation annually, should a reconciliation be made before 31 December 2013?
+For counterparties having to perform their portfolio reconciliation quarterly, by which date does the first portfolio reconciliation need to be made? - (b) What are the "key trade terms that identify each particular OTC derivative contract" for the purpose of the portfolio reconciliation requirements? - (c) Who is legally responsible for the portfolio reconciliation obligation where the trade take place with a calculation agent?

-- (a) For those counterparties, a portfolio reconciliation shall be made each year.
-The first one shall be made within one year from the entry into force of the RTS on OTC derivatives, i.e. before 15 March 2014. - (b) As provided for in Article 13 of RTS on OTC derivatives, such terms shall include the valuation attributed to each contract in accordance with Article 11(2) of EMIR.
+- (a) For counterparties having to perform their portfolio reconciliation annually the first one shall be made within one year from the entry into force of the RTS on OTC derivatives (15 March 2013), i.e. before 15 March 2014. - modified For counterparties having to perform their portfolio reconciliation quarterly, the first one shall be made within one quarter from the date of application of Article 13 of the RTS on OTC derivatives (15 September 2013), i.e. before 15 December 2013. - (b) As provided for in Article 13 of RTS on OTC derivatives, such terms shall include the valuation attributed to each contract in accordance with Article 11(2) of EMIR.
 They should also include other relevant details to identify each particular OTC derivative contract, such as the effective date, the scheduled maturity date, any payment or settlement dates, the notional value of the contract and currency of the transaction, the underlying instrument, the position of the counterparties, the business day convention and any relevant fixed or floating rates of the OTC derivative contract. - (c) Counterparties can agree that the calculation agent will be in charge of performing the portfolio reconciliation.
 In any case, each counterparty remains legally responsible for the portfolio reconciliation obligation.
 The processes under which a counterparty is deemed to have perform portfolio reconciliation after a fixed deadline has expired would be compliant provided that both counterparties have agreed in advance to perform portfolio reconciliation by this process.